 The conference main venue is OGR, the hub of innovation and art in Turin, supported by a group of modern classrooms at Politecnico di Torino for the workshops and tutorials days.
-In Figure 1, an aerial view of the venue is provided, with its main landmarks: the OGR building, Rooms R, Rooms I. The Porta Susa train station is also indicated, as a crucial logistic landmark of the city centre.
-You cannot miss the iconic Intesa Sanpaolo skyscraper by Renzo Piano, which has an auditorium in which we plan to hold an
+An aerial view of the venue is provided, with its main landmarks: the OGR building, Rooms R, Rooms I, and Rooms T. The Porta Susa train station and the iconic Intesa Sanpaolo skyscraper by Renzo Piano, which hosts the AFC event on Monday afternoon, are within walking distance (5 minutes).

-The venues are all extremely close, with the OGR and the rooms R and I in adjacent spaces, sharing their borders.
+The venues are all extremely close, with the OGR and the rooms R, I, and T in adjacent spaces, sharing their borders.

 This area of the city is characterized by an optimal connectivity having metro station and train station, and being within walking distance from many points of interest in the city.